Gravitational Waves from $\textit{Type-I}$ Strings in a Neutrino Mass Model: Type-I Cosmic Strings

 \section{\textit{Type-I} Cosmic Strings}

-A key feature of our framework is the natural emergence of \textit{type-I} CSs, characterized by $\beta = \lambda/(2g^2) < 1$.
+The parameter $\beta = \lambda/(2g^2)$ critically determines the nature of the CSs.
+For $\beta<1$, the strings are of \textit{type-I} and exhibit attractive self-interactions, in contrast to the repulsive interactions of \textit{type-II} strings ($\beta>1$).
+As a consequence of this attraction, higher winding number bound states can be formed.
+In particular, these bound states prevent an ordered Abrikosov lattice from existing in laboratory experiments involving \textit{type I} superconductors \cite{Bettencourt_1995}.
+We refer the reader to Ref.~\cite{Ringeval:2005kr} for detailed analysis on the evolution of CS loops and to Refs.~\cite{Yung:1999du,Shifman:2002yi} for detailed analysis on \textit{type-I} and \textit{II} CSs.
+A key feature of our framework is the natural emergence of \textit{type-I} CSs, characterized by $\beta < 1$.
 This is achieved through a small quartic coupling $\lambda$, which is well-motivated within the split seesaw mechanism.
 In conventional $4$D seesaw models, the small neutrino Yukawa coupling often requires fine-tuning.
 In our higher-dimensional setup, the small effective Yukawa is generated geometrically by wavefunction suppression, Eq.~\ref{5DYukawaSupression}.
 This liberates the quartic coupling $\lambda$ from the obligation to be large.
 In fact, a small value of $\lambda$ is technically natural.
 This naturalness is explicitly realized in supersymmetric (SUSY) extensions.
 In SUSY theories, the quartic couplings of scalar fields are not free parameters but are determined by the gauge couplings, leading to a natural expectation of $\lambda \sim O(0.1)$ \cite{Martin:1997ns}.
 While our present construction is non-SUSY, it is motivated by the fact that a small $\lambda$ is a robust feature of well-motivated UV completions.
 This distinguishes our scenario from a finely-tuned one and provides a strong theoretical motivation for exploring the $\beta < 1$ regime.